Independent, AI-assisted research · Affiliate disclosure

 Check current price on Amazon →

 FDA Class II cleared, the device contours to any treatment area thanks to its flexible shape-taking design.
-It's battery-powered with a 2.5-hour charge giving 3-15 cycles depending on program selected, per a Celluma PRO 90-day review (2026).
+Unlike every other mask on this list, the Pro is mains-powered only — no battery, no cordless portability — a tradeoff reviewers flag against the untethered convenience of silicone masks, per a Celluma PRO review (2026).

-Irradiance lands at 15-30 mW/cm² at the skin, with 30-minute sessions as the main tradeoff.
+Irradiance lands at 15-30 mW/cm² at the skin, lower than most masks, which is why sessions run 30 minutes instead of 10.
 The Pro is the choice for buyers who want clinic-grade hardware that also treats body areas — neck, back, joints — alongside the face.
-Cost is the obvious barrier at over $1,400.
+Cost is the obvious barrier at nearly $1,800, and it has to stay plugged into an outlet the whole session.

 9. CurrentBody Skin LED Neck & Décolletage Mask — Neck-Specific (Verdict: Best for neck and chest aging)